raviqqe/pen-design/README.md

 ## Product principles

 - Perfection is achieved when there is nothing to take away or add.
-- 1% demand does not matter.
-  - e.g. Go
+- Focus on your domain.
 - Complexity can only be built upon simplicity.
-  - Application logics are complex!
-- Resemble but do not depend on existing technologies.
+- Mimic but do not depend on existing technologies.
-- One way to do one thing